Chapter 148 — Minnesota Athletic Trainers Act

 Temporary Suspension of License

-The board can temporarily suspend a physical therapy license without a hearing if there is an immediate risk to public …
+The board may temporarily suspend a physical therapy license without a hearing if it finds the licensee violated a …

 148.76